Song Renqiong: Biography

 Song Renqiong was born in Liuyang, Hunan Province in 1909.

 During the Second Sino-Japanese War, he was the vice director of the political department of the 129th Division.
 Toward the end of the Chinese Civil War, he was the vice political commissar of the Northeastern Field Army.

 After the establishment of the PRC in 1949, he was the secretary of the Chinese Communist Party (CCP)'s committee in Yunnan Province, Vice Secretary of the Southwestern Bureau of the CCP, Vice Secretary-general of the CCP Central Committee, minister of No. 2, No. 3 and No. 7 Mechanical Industry Department, and No. 1 Secretary of the Northeastern Bureau of CCP.
 He was the Vice Chairman of the 4th and 5th National Political Consultative Conference.
 He was an alternative member of the Politburo of the 8th CCP Central Committee, a Secretary of the Central Secretariat of the 11th CCP Central Committee, and a Politburo member of the 12th.
 Like many others, he was purged during the Cultural Revolution and rehabilitated after Mao's death.
 He was the vice-chairman of the PRC's Central Advisory Committee and served under Deng Xiaoping.
 Although the commission was in theory a council of retired elders with no official power, members effectively held veto power over major policies and personnel affairs.
 During the Tiananmen Square protests of 1989, Song was one of the most ardent supporters of Deng, who decided to use violence to crush the student movement.
 He was one of the influential Chinese leaders during the 80s and is considered to be one of the Eight Elders of the Chinese Communist Party.

+Song Renqiong retired from politics after the Central Advisory Committee was abolished in October 1992.